 - The questionnaire will also be reviewed or administered, as appropriate and can be scored during the consultation to give you a preliminary indication of potential findings.

-- Where the child scores above six on the AQ-10, or autism is suspected (based on clinical judgement and any past history as provided by an informant), a comprehensive assessment for autism would be appropriate.
+- Whereor autism is suspected (based on clinical judgement and any past history as provided by an informant, plus test results), a comprehensive assessment for autism would be appropriate.

-If there is a low score (5 or below) then it is much less likely that the criteria for a diagnosis of autism/ASCs can be met, and so no further ASC-related assessments would be indicated.
+If there is a low score and few other indicators of autism, then it is much less likely that the criteria for a diagnosis of autism/ASCs can be met, and so no further ASC-related assessments would be indicated.

 The cost for Option 1 – Screening Consultation for children/adolescents, including written report provision is £250.